 To glue up this 5×7 frame I’m breaking out my web clamp.
 This thing makes clamping mitered pieces so much nicer.
 The little corner supports span both sides of the miter giving you even pressure around the whole frame.

 b) Add Splines to Picture Frame and Apply Finish

 After the glue dried I wanted to add some splines for support.
-Those corrugated fasteners would be a real bear in a hardwood like oak.
-I used a jig to position the frame and cut a slot in each corner.
+So I used a jig to position the frame and cut a slot in each corner.

 Then I sized a piece of oak to fit the slot and cut out little triangles on my JET bandsaw.
 I flattened the bottom of each triangle on sandpaper to make sure it had a solid fit.
 Then I glued them all in place making sure the triangle was bottomed out in the slot.

 After the glue dried I cut the splines off with a flush cut saw.
 Be careful to cut with the grain here and not against it or the corner can chip out.
 I finished by sanding them flush with the frame.

 We’ll be putting a beach picture in this frame so I wanted to try a white washed finish.
 I used the Minwax white wash pickling stain and applied two coats.
 After letting it dry I top coated the frame with Polycrilic by Minwax which added protection.
 This is a new take on oak which is not one of my favorite woods but the white wash definitely changes the feel.